-A total of 26 systematic reviews and meta-analyses were identified that met inclusion/exclusion criteria and were rated good or fair (105-129).
+A total of 26 systematic reviews and meta-analyses were identified that met inclusion/exclusion criteria and were rated as good or fair quality (105,107-130).

 The CQ3 subcommittee members next identified the included systematic reviews and meta-analyses that contained detailed data on BP outcomes.
 They identified 11 studies with data on BP outcomes.
 Ten meta-analyses and 1 systematic review examined the effects of aerobic exercise.
 One systematic review looked at the effects of resistance training.

-The CQ3 subcommittee members next identified the included systematic reviews and meta-analyses that contained detailed data on lipid outcomes.
-They identified 14 studies with data on lipid outcomes, including 10 meta-analyses, and 4 systematic reviews.
+The CQ3 subcommittee members next identified the included systematic reviews and metaanalyses that contained detailed data on lipid outcomes.
+They identified 14 studies with data on lipid outcomes, including 10 meta-analyses and 4 systematic reviews.

 The next step in the evidence review process for systematic reviews and meta-analyses was to develop ESs and recommendations from the included studies and present them to the full Work Group for consideration and voting.
-Because these systematic review and meta-analysis articles each summarize evidence from a number of studies, NHLBI staff and Work Group members determined that the development of formal evidence tables and summary tables of individual articles was unnecessary.
-CQ3 subcommittee members developed evidence tables that are available in the Lifestyle Full Work Group Report Supplement (CQ3 Summary Tables: Summary Table D-1: Aerobic Exercise and LDL-C, Summary Table D-2: Resistance Exercise and LDL-C, Summary Table D-3: Aerobic Exercise and HDL-C, and Summary Table D-4: Resistance Exercise and HDL-C) to summarize the evidence on physical activity and lipids.
+Because each of these systematic reviews and meta-analyses summarizes evidence from several studies, NHLBI staff and Work Group members determined that the development of formal evidence tables and summary tables of individual articles was unnecessary.
+CQ3 subcommittee members developed evidence tables that are available in the Full Work Group Report supplement (CQ3 Summary Tables: Summary Table D-1: Aerobic Exercise and LDL-C, Summary Table D-2: Resistance Exercise and LDL-C, Summary Table D-3: Aerobic Exercise and HDL-C, and Summary Table D-4: Resistance Exercise and HDL-C) to summarize the evidence on physical activity and lipids.